secariolabs/secariolabs.github.io/_posts/2023-03-03-building-a-research-environment-for-log4j.md

     name: "@saldat0"
     url: "https://x.com/saldat0"
 ---
-With its widespread adoption rate and the challenge enterprises face with tracking down where it is being used, log4j would likely continue to be a relevant attack vector for quite a long time.
-Because of this, we decided to showcase how one would go about building a local lab that could be used both for developing and testing an exploit, as well as help to confirm and adapt remedial actions.
+Given its widespread adoption rate and the challenge enterprises face with tracking down where it is being used, **Log4j** would likely continue to be a relevant attack vector for quite a long time.
+Because of this, we decided to showcase how one would go about building a local lab that can be used for developing and testing exploits, as well as validating and adapting remediation actions.

 For background, whenever we refer to the Apache log4j vulnerability, we mean the following CVEs: